 PhD in Sustainable Development

-Due to the unique interdisciplinary content of the program, students entering with a master’s degree earned at Columbia University or elsewhere are still required to complete all MA and MPhil course requirements and examinations.
+Advanced Standing: Due to the unique interdisciplinary content of the program, students entering with a master’s degree from Columbia University or elsewhere must still complete all MA and MPhil course requirements and examinations.
+Advanced standing for previously held degrees may occasionally be granted at the discretion of the Director of Graduate Studies (DGS) after the successful completion of the first year.

-Students must select an advisory committee before the end of the fourth semester, ideally earlier, with the help and approval of the DGS and Program Faculty.
-The committee ideally comprises 2 to 3 members, one of whom is the academic advisor and must be a member of the SIPA faculty.
-The remaining advisors can be from other Columbia University schools and departments or from other universities.
-An advisor from a different university cannot be the main academic advisor.
-The advisory committee should include faculty whose expertise covers both the social and natural sciences.
+Advising: Students must select an advisory committee before the end of the fourth semester, ideally earlier, with the help and approval of the DGS and Program Faculty.
+The advisory committee, typically comprising 2 to 3 members, must include a SIPA faculty member as the main academic advisor.
+Other advisors can be from different Columbia University schools or universities but cannot be the main academic advisor.
+The committee should include faculty with expertise in both the social and natural sciences.
+Initially, the DGS will serve as the academic advisor for the first year or two, guiding and monitoring research progress.

-In addition to completing the requirements for the MA and the MPhil, students have to fulfill a teaching and research requirement.
-This entails six semesters of work as a teaching fellow (TF) or a graduate research fellow (GRF), as assigned by the director of the program.
-Students typically serve as TFs in SIPA master-level courses as well as a few undergraduate courses.
-Students who secure external fellowship funding may reduce this requirement with the approval of the Director of Graduate Studies.
-Still, in all cases, every student must TA at least two semesters.
+Service Requirements: Students are required to fulfill teaching and research requirements, typically involving six semesters of work as a teaching fellow (TF) or a graduate research fellow (GRF).
+They usually serve as TFs in SIPA master-level and undergraduate courses.
+Students who secure external fellowship funding may reduce this requirement with the DGS's approval, but every student must complete at least two semesters as a TA.

 Contact Us